The International Trade Blog Export Forms

 Even though the IATA specifies retention of the transport documents for a minimum of three months, the U.S. Department of Transportation (DOT) requires 24 months.
 Electronic versions may be used if they can be reproduced in printed form.

-Completing the Shipper’s Declaration for Dangerous Goods
+How to Complete the Shipper’s Declaration for Dangerous Goods

 The following information should be included on the top half of the IATA Dangerous Goods form: